Jan5366x/MagicFileEncoding/README.md

 ```

 ### Fallback Encoding
-The fallback encoding is ISO-8859-1 (Latin-1) by default.
+The fallback encoding is ISO-8859-1 (Latin-1) by default but can be changed via property.

 (Because this lib was designed for the german culture space)